diogofiaminghi/recursive-file-search-and-copy.sh/README.md

-# Recursive File Search and Copy - Bash Script
+# Recursive File Search and Copy - Shell Script
 This simple code do a recursive files search and copy the files to a /tmp directory.